Skip to content

 Image shows the back of a digital camera set up on a tripod to take a photo of some ingredientsPupils will explore the various techniques and skills needed to take and edit photographs.
 They will take inspiration from their surroundings and have the opportunity to learn both inside and outside the classroom.

-Students will learn a new skill each week, including light painting, Photoshop editing and sellotape printing.
+Pupils will learn a new skill each week, including light painting, Photoshop editing and sellotape printing.
 All work will be saved and presented on a Google Slide document so that pupils can keep their photos.

 This activity will improve: